-Neil Sircar, J.D., is an LL.M Candidate in Global Health Law at Georgetown University Law Center & the O’Neill Institute for National and Global Health Law.
-Any questions or comments related to this post can be directed to email@example.com.
+Neil Sircar, J.D., is an LL.M Candidate in Global Health Law at Georgetown University Law Center & the O’Neill Institute for National and Global Health Law..

 Dr. Tedros, the newly-minted Director-General of the World Health Organization, has made human rights and health one of if not the primary framings for how he will guide WHO over his tenure.
 However, the reality has long been that health and human rights are often icing on a cake for health system strengthening: sugary and sweet but not the substance that gets baked.
 Dr. Tedros is cognizant of this situation, stating that “When it comes to rights issues in the reform, importantly, it’s not so much the design of the processes or structures that will make a difference.
 Far more important is ensuring that health as a human right is engrained into the mindset and attitudes of staff.”